 0161 446 3664

-Professor Trainer qualified in Edinburgh and continued his higher training in St. Bartholomew's Hospital in London, Aberdeen, Utrecht (Netherlands) and Portland (Oregon, USA).
-He was a senior lecturer at Bart's before becoming a consultant endocrinologist at The Christie in 1998.
+Professor Trainer qualified in Edinburgh and undertook his higher training in St. Bartholomew’s Hospital London, Aberdeen, Utrecht (Netherlands) and Portland (Oregon, USA).

 The Christie Private Care

 Prof. Trainer also practises privately at The Christie Private Care